 **Students who plan to stay after school for any meetings need to bring written permission from a parent or guardian, and have prearranged transportation that will pick them up promptly at the conclusion of the meeting.
 Additionally, the written permission should include emergency contact information and any food allergies should also be listed.

 (Creative Recruits Enjoy Art Through Exploration)

-The Create Club meets on the second Wednesday of the month.
+The Create Club will start to meet later in the fall.
 Students can join this amazing club by submitting a permission form signed by a parent and a one-time $5 fee.
-Students may also choose to purchase a club t-shirt to tie-dye for an additional $5.
-Permission slips can be found on the club bulletin board outside of room 1501.
+Students may also choose to purchase a club t-shirt for an additional $5.
 It is first come, first serve, as there are limited slots!
+Students should listen to the morning announcements for more details.
 Create club will make fun cool art projects as well as contribute their artistic talents to the community!
 Come join and unleash your creativity!!!
-Please see Mrs. Evans in room #1510 or Mr. Dickerson in room #1502, club sponsors, with any questions.
+Please see Mr. Dickerson or Mrs. Jones, club sponsors, with any questions.

-This is a club for all students interested in business.
+This is a club for all students interested in business and computers.
 The goal of the club is to help prepare our students for success as leaders in business, government and communities.
 We are preparing our students to become active members in the high school chapters of FBLA, where they will compete in various business competitions.

 Reasons to join FBLA include:

 - Being a part of the largest student business organization in the world with over a quarter million students